State Minimum High School Graduation Requirements

 - Three courses in English

-- Three courses in social studies, including United States history and geography; world history, culture, and geography; a one-semester course in American government and civics, and a one-semester course in economics
+- Three courses in Social Studies, including United States history and geography; world history, culture, and geography; a one-semester course in American government and civics, and a one-semester course in economics. *(Note that pursuant to AB 2927 [2024], commencing with pupils graduating in the 2030-31 school year, a pupil who completes the below-referenced one-semester personal finance course requirement may elect to be exempt from this one-semester course in economics requirement.)

-- One course in visual or performing arts, world language, or commencing with the 2012–13 school year, career technical education.
-For the purpose of satisfying the minimum course requirement, a course in American Sign Language shall be deemed a course in foreign language
+- One course in Visual or Performing Arts, World Language, or Career Technical Education.
+For the purpose of satisfying the minimum course requirement, a course in American Sign Language shall be deemed a course in foreign language.

-- One semester of Ethnic Studies, commencing with pupils graduating in the 2029–30 school year (a course based on the model curriculum developed pursuant to Section 51226.7; an existing ethnic studies course; an ethnic studies course taught as part of a course that has been approved as meeting the A–G requirements; or a locally developed ethnic studies course approved by the governing board of the school district or charter school).
-Other coursework adopted by the local governing board of the LEA.
+- One semester of Ethnic Studies, commencing with pupils graduating in the 2029–30 school year (a course based on the model curriculum developed pursuant to Section 51226.7; an existing ethnic studies course; an ethnic studies course taught as part of a course that has been approved as meeting the A–G requirements; or a locally developed ethnic studies course approved by the governing board of the school district or charter school)

 The local governing board of the LEA with the active involvement of parents, administrators, teachers, and pupils, shall adopt alternative means for pupils to complete the prescribed course of study, which may include: